-This Plan supports a strategic reserve allocation on land south of Banbury Road as shown on the Figure 2 for potential future residential-led development for around 6 dwellings.
+This Plan supports a strategic reserve allocation on land south of Banbury Road as shown on the Figure 2 for potential future residential-led development for around 8 dwellings.

-The above site will only be released during the plan period if it can be demonstrated through the submission of robust evidence that there is an identified housing need for their early release.
+The above site will only be released during the plan period if it can be demonstrated through the submission of evidence that there is an identified housing need for its early release having regard to the criteria in Policy CS.16 of the Core Strategy 2011-2031.